 Written By Rebecca Johansson

 Rebecca Johansson is a sports scientist and founder/coach of The Performance Project.
-She specialises in program design for runners and triathletes and sports performance education for coaches and athletes.
+She specialises in sports performance education for coaches and athletes.
 You can follow Rebecca on Instagram, Facebook, and YouTube @_theperformanceproject_.

 It seems that, with each new generation of GPS watch, there is more and more data available.
 Heart rate, oxygen saturation, respiration rate, sleep scores, the list goes on!
 And that doesn’t even include the main reason you probably bought the watch – to track distance and speed.
 With so much data available to you it can be hard to make sense of it all.
 Which metrics are the most important to track?

 Running distance and speed

 Don’t let the fancy bells and whistles detract from the original function of these watches – to track distance and speed.
 These functions are valuable in tracking training load and they also have good accuracy (Johansson et al., 2020).
 There are two helpful calculations for training load that take both distance and intensity into account.

 If you do most of your training on the road or flat trail, a training stress score can be calculated as follows:

 TSS = duration (hours) x (intensity factor) (McGregor et al., 2009).

 The intensity factor is a ratio of the session speed divided by a speed you could maintain for approximately one hour in a race situation.